skitlabs/laravel-mailgun-multiple-domains/README.md

 Let's say you're sending a message as `sales@acme.app`.
 Just before sending the message, this package will set the mailgun domain to: `mg.acme.app`.

+> Thanks to Laravel's auto-discovery (❤), no assembly required!

 ### What if I need to customize my settings, per domain?
-If you have mailgun configured at custom subdomains, need multiple API secrets, or switch between endpoints;
+If you have mailgun configured at custom subdomains, need multiple API secrets, or to switch between endpoints;
 All you have to do is add the sending domains to your mailgun configuration in the key `domains`.

 ```php